• Skip to main content

 • Bake them at 375 degrees, roughly 20-25 minutes.

-• In the meantime, remove tamarind shells and place in stockpot with 2 cups of water and piloncillo, or brown sugar.
+• In the meantime, remove the tamarind shells and place the pods in stockpot with 2 cups of water and piloncillo (or brown sugar).

-• Remove from flame and let cool until it comes to room temperature.
+• Remove from the pot and let cool slightly.

 Notes